zyachel/libremdb/README.md

 ### soon

 - [ ] add advanced search route
-- [ ] add did you know and reviews on movie info page
+- [x] add did you know and reviews on movie info page
 - [ ] implement routes for reviews, quotes, goofs, trivia and crazy credits

 ### at a later stage

 - [ ] use redis
-- [x] implement a better installation method
+- [ ] implement a better installation method
 - [ ] serve images from libremdb itself
-- [ ] add a way to see trailer and other videos
+- [x] add a way to see trailer and other videos
 - [ ] implement other trivial routes

 ---

 ## Installation

+As libremdb is made with Next.js, you can deploy it anywhere where Next.js is supported.
+Below are a few other methods:

 ### Manual